NithinDonepudi/ROB535-Team-15-Perception-Project/README.md

 Each *bbox.bin file contains an array with 11 columns.
 Each row contains information of a bounding box: rotation vector, position (centroid x, y, z), size of the bounding box (length, width, height), class id, and a flag.
 The mapping from class id to the type of vehicle is provided in classes.csv

 # How To Run Our Code
-The code is distributed among three primary .ipynb files namely:
+The code is distributed among four primary .ipynb files namely:

 1)preprocesstrain.ipynb

 2)preprocesstest.ipynb

 3)catboostmodel.ipynb

+4)graphinference.ipynb

+##Dependencies

+While I have included the import statements for all and intall statements for some particular dependencies.
+At the end of the day thee following are what you will need:

+1)TensorFlow

+2)Numpy

+3)Keras

+4)Matplotlib

+5)CatBoost

+6)PIL

+7)Glob

+8)csv

+9)Pandas

+##Step-By-Step